-Georgetown University is committed to making a reasonable effort to make appropriate adjustments that afford all students barrier free access to University facilities under the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and the Fair Housing Act.
+Georgetown University is committed to making a reasonable effort to make appropriate adjustments that afford all students barrier free access to University facilities under the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, and the Fair Housing Act.
 On the basis of a medical condition or disability, there is a process for requesting special housing consideration or the accommodation of an emotional support animal in a residential setting.
-Deadlines for medical housing are advertised through the Residential Living website (https://studentliving.georgetown.edu/) and e-mail announcements to students.
+Deadlines for medical housing are advertised through the Office of Residential Living.
+Announcements regarding deadlines are advertised on the Residential Living website and through e-mails to students.
 It is important to be in contact with the Academic Resource Center in advance of housing deadlines so that all requests can be carefully considered.
-For inquiries about the medical housing process, please email firstname.lastname@example.org.
+For inquiries about the medical housing process, please e-mail Medical Housing.

 Students are required to reapply for medical housing consideration for each year that they are seeking medical accommodation.
+If requesting medical housing for the summer sessions, students will need to contact Medical Housing.
 The Assistant Director of Residential Services for Assignments, in consultation with the Academic Resource Center, Student Health Center and/or the Counseling Center, will make decisions about eligibility for medical housing and room assignments on a space available basis.

-Students with dietary concerns and restrictions, including food allergies and/or intolerance, should be in contact with Ivy Mumo, a registered dietitian, who works in Dining Services.
-Ms. Mumo will be able to discuss student concerns and provide appropriate guidance in food selection.
-Her contact information is email@example.com/202-687- 5379.
+Students with dietary concerns and restrictions, including food allergies and/or intolerance, should be in contact with the registered dietitian in Dining Services.

 A student seeking special housing accommodations for a medical reason or a disability, including an emotional support animal, should use the following procedure:

-1. E-mail firstname.lastname@example.org to set up an appointment to meet with the Associate Director of the Academic Resource Center.
+1. E-mail Medical Housing to set up an appointment to meet with the Associate Director of the Academic Resource Center.

 2. Students are responsible for requesting that their medical care provider write a detailed letter in accordance with the guidelines provided to the student during the meeting with the Associate Director.
 The medical information provided by the student and the medical care provider will be used for the purpose of evaluating the request for medical housing and will be kept confidential.